codinasion-archive/codinasion-programme/programme/factorial/README.md

-## Write a program to get the factorial of a number.
+## Write a program to find the factorial of a number.

 ```
 Input:  5